-• cylindricalBC < use cylindrical boundary conditions? >
+cylindricalBC < use cylindrical boundary conditions? > Acceptable Values: on or off Default Value: off

 Description: Specifies whether or not cylindrical boundary conditions are to be applied to the system.
 If set to on, then cylindricalBCCenter, cylindricalBCr1, cylindricalBCl1 and cylindricalBCk1 must be defined, and cylindricalBCAxis, cylindricalBCexp1, cylindricalBCr2, cylindricalBCl2, cylindricalBCk2, and cylindricalBCexp2 can optionally be defined.